As teachers, we were looking for a clock kit that an uninitiated student

 Our plans and files for doing so are available here.

-More recently, were able to get a 24-tooth escape wheel to work with the clock.
+More recently, were able to get a 24-tooth escape wheel to work with in the escapement.

 This greatly increases the duration for which the clock will run, and makes for a more